 FLASHING MEMBRANE AND ACCESSORIES

 Field membrane shall be terminated with fasteners and plates.
-Flashing membrane, mechanically attached or adhered, shall be extended past the termination of the field membrane and hot air welded on the horizontal plane.
+Flashing membrane, mechanically attached, or adhered, shall be extended past the termination of the field membrane and hot air welded on the horizontal plane.

 Roof Penetrations:

 Prefabricated pipe flashings shall be installed where the configuration of penetration will permit, including but not limited to electrical conduit, and plumbing vents.